home-assistant/companion.home-assistant/docs/integrations/actions.md

 title: "Actions"
 ---

-Actions is a generic system that allows you to easily integration the Home Assistant automations system into multiple areas of iOS.
+Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and Apple Watch.

 # Creating Actions
 Actions are created from the Actions section of the App Configuration page within the companion App.
 Each action has six required fields: